Maik7/train-carriage-simulator/README.md

 - Searches for OFF lights for hypothesis formation
 - Tests hypotheses with modular arithmetic
 - Elegant mathematical solution
+- Up to now best solution in most cases

 ### 4. **Optimized-Powers** (Optimized Powers-of-Two)
 - Improved version of Powers-of-Two